ublue-os/website/docs/images/bazzite/FAQ.md

 ## Do I have to reboot after every system update or layering a package?

-No. They just won't apply until shutdown.
-You can attempt to layer package(s) without rebooting with `rpm-ostree install --apply-live <package>` but sometimes this still requires a reboot depending on the package(s) you installed.
+No, but update won't apply until shutdown.
+You can attempt to layer package(s) without rebooting with `rpm-ostree install --apply-live <package>` however sometimes this still requires a reboot depending on the package(s) you installed.

 ## How do I rollback a system update?